What is Vehicle Merchandising?

 - “Take a look at this data from TradePending.
 It shows there’s only one available here in this area, and that it’s priced lower mileage than similar vehicles.”

 - “You can see here that CarFax shows a great repair history and a single owner.”

 Online merchandising solutions should be measurable, and in fact you should demand it.
 Just request that the provider sends their “event” data into Google Analytics, and voila, you can create segments to show how users engage differently when interacting with merchandising products.
-Here’s a great case study on Superlatives that shows data from three different dealers.
-Their website visitors are 3x more engaged when they interact with Superlatives.
+Here’s a great case study on Badges that shows data from three different dealers.
+Their website visitors are 3x more engaged when they interact with Badges.

 Also key to merchandising?
 Persuasion.
 One of the key points of persuasion with merchandising is price, a double-edged sword, as we’ve seen above.

 You’ll always talk price.
 The price IS merchandising.
 But don’t negotiate with yourself, and don’t drop the price to get a better badge from a 3rd party, or just because someone asked.
 Discuss price in the context of supply, demand, value, and urgency.
-To do that, you’re going to need better data (take a look at Superlatives, if you haven’t yet!).
+To do that, you’re going to need better data (take a look at Badges, if you haven’t yet!).